59 Rivoli

 Deyrolle

 Founded in 1831, this outlandish taxidermy shop is a Paris institution.
 Why go see reenactments in natural history museums when you can go see the same thing, in a smaller, comfortable setting, without the screaming children and pricey entry tickets?
 Go see this gem of a shop for yourself and prepare to be in awe.
+They know you aren’t buying a stuffed crocodile so no need to be shy.

 ADDRESS: 46 Rue du Bac (7th arr.)